stacksjs/ts-pkgx/docs/packages/github.com/ios-control/ios-deploy.md

 # ios-deploy

-> Package from pantry: github.com/ios-control/ios-deploy
+> Install and debug iPhone apps from the command line, without using Xcode

 ## Package Information